Writers’ Conference Participant Handbook

 Schedule Snapshot

 Below you’ll see an outline of a typical conference day.
-Please note that each day is a little different, of course, but this snapshot will give you an idea of what to expect.
+Please note that each day is a little different, of course, but the below will give you an idea of what to expect.
 We hope it’s helpful as you prepare for your time at Bread Loaf.

 A Daily Schedule that includes the full schedule for each day and with final details and locations will be included in the registration packet that participants receive upon arrival.